 Claim: Antarctica is GAINING ice, so even if there's ice loss in the Arctic, it's just a natural variation as ice gains and losses come and go around the poles.

 Why this Claim is Wrong.
-Those cherry pickers again!
-They want you to notice only the rising sea ice extent.
-Not "the rest of the story".
+It's cherry picking again.
 The Southern Ocean consists of a layer of cold water near the surface and a layer of warmer water below.
 Water from the warmer layer rises up to the surface, melting sea ice.
 However, as air temperatures warm, the amount of rain and snowfall also increases.
 This freshens the surface waters, leading to a surface layer less dense than the saltier, warmer water below.
 The layers become more thermally stratified and mix less.
 Therefore less heat is transported upwards from the deeper, warmer waters.
 Hence less sea ice is melted (Zhang 2007).
 Meanwhile, the gold standard for total ice mass changes is the gravity measurements of the GRACE satellite system, which measures the total gravity of what is below it.
 As these satellites have criss-crossed the poles for fully a decade now, they tell an unambiguous story - ice is being lost at an accelerating rate from both the Arctic and the Antarctic continental masses.
 Will Antarctic ice loss continue at this rate?
 This is not obvious - Antarctica is a very high continent centered on the south pole and therefore surrounded by a powerful polar atmospheric cell which communicates little with the warmer air to the north (this is not true of Greenland, which is farther from the pole and has a different climate and communication outside the north atmospheric Polar Cell).
 As of the 2012 AGU meeting results (Rignot) , the glaciers are speeding up along the Antarctic coast, but the snowfall on the top of the continent is increasing, as warmer air can hold more water vapor.
 Year-to-year snowfall can change significantly over longer time scales than GRACE data exists.
 It is expected that Antarctica will show a secular, consistent net continental ice loss later in the 21st century, when global and regional temperatures rise further.
 Or, it's possible this has already begun, as shown by the GRACE data in hand, below.

 Sea ice extent, observed by satellite (bottom).
 (Zhang 2007) It's the bottom graph that the denialists are trying to fool you with.
 Yes, Antarctic SEA ice extent has been increasing.
 But air temps are rising too.
 Note how the rising air temperature is still (so far) below freezing.